HensalDeon/dashboard_sample/README.md

 ## Description

-This is simple responsice dashboard ui made with vite + react and sass/scss for styling
+This is a simple responsive dashboard ui made with vite + react and sass/scss for styling

 ## Features